k8ssandra/k8ssandra-operator/docs/content/en/components/reaper/_index.md

 The local storage requires its own config, mostly to ensure enough disk space is allocated to Reaper.
 You can skip the `storageClassName` field to use the default storage class, or set it to specify one explicitly.
 We recommend enabling the `httpManagement` feature.
 This will make Reaper use HTTP instead of JMX when interacting with Cassandra.

-In order to enrol a k8ssandra cluster in the control plane Reaper, you'll need to add a `reaperRef` to the `reaper` section of the `K8ssandraCluster` manifest:
+In order to enroll a k8ssandra cluster in the control plane Reaper, you'll need to add a `reaperRef` to the `reaper` section of the `K8ssandraCluster` manifest:

 ```yaml
 spec: